cOpEtriNe/RBLXFactBot/README.md

 to update it.

+this script does infact work with multiple clients.

 If you don't fully know how to use this bot.

 Dont Worry, later i will make the setup make more sense.(Just wait for that day haha)